 That's nine days on the road and away from home: Four conference days as a speaker and a sponsor.
 Two travel days.
 Three days working remote in a very transient and under-equipped "office."
 And, as you know, I like my travel to be E‑A‑S‑Y.

 From the traveling speaker perspective, my Presenter's Kit gets me a long way.
 It covers anything I could need as a presenter to make sure that my presentations (my reasons for traveling) go as smoothly as possible.
 This bag is also known as the magic bag.
 I've saved other presenters more than once.
 (And did it again at Spectrum.)

 A Vendor Needs

 As a sponsor, I've got extra collateral to carry and I'm lugging it around by myself.
-This year all the other sponsors were jealous because of my new booth-carry bag.
-It's got wheels, baby, and it counts as regular luggage to the airlines.
+This year all the other sponsors were jealous because of my new booth-carry bag, the Eagle Creek X-Large Rolling Duffel.
+It's got wheels; it folds up into a tiny bag when it's empty; and it counts as regular luggage to the airlines.

 A Remote-Worker Needs

 As a transient-remote worker, it's hard to get all the other stuff you "might need" the three days you're working on the road.